 Out of those 114 chances, 39 came from set pieces, showcasing Fernandes’ exceptional delivery in those situations.
 It’s important to note that even without including set pieces, the 29-year-old would still have comfortably been Manchester United’s most creative player with 75 key passes in open play.

-Fernandes consistently split opposition defences, finishing the season with a remarkable expected assists (xA) total of 10.23—7.32 higher than any of his teammates.
+Fernandes consistently splits opposition defences, finishing the season with a remarkable expected assists (xA) total of 10.23—7.32 higher than any of his teammates.
 This figure indicates that his forwards may have let him down a bit in front of goal.

 Manchester United’s rising star: Kobbie Mainoo